Tresre/l/README.md

 ## Instructions

-1. Create a new issue with the title being the unshortened link.
+1. Create a new issue [here](https://github.com/Tresre/l/issues/new?title=[Link+Here]) with the title being the unshortened link.
-2. Copy the new shortened link that the bot comments with.
+2. Copy the new shortened link that the bot comments on the issue.
 3. Use the link anywhere you like.